Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/index.md

 The unit of delivery in EOP is an outcome, information provided to a user in a way which is appropriate to their needs.
 For each outcome, the minimum technical architecture will be built to deliver that outcome.
-With future outcomes building and evolving, the architecture to support the new outcomes.
+With future outcomes building and evolving the architecture to support the new outcomes.

 ### Multi Tenanted